 If the underlying code for a page's headings is correct, screen reader users can also benefit from headings.
 Screen reader users can navigate a page according to its headings, listen to a list of all headings, and skip to a desired heading to begin reading at that point.
 Screen reader users can use headings to skip the repeated blocks of content like headers, menus, and sidebars, for example.

-For today's challenge we invite you to review one of your Canvas pages that has a minimum of 3 headings.
+For today's challenge we invite you to review one of your Canvas pages that has a minimum of three headings.
 Check to make sure your headings are accessible and submit the URL of the Canvas page to the following submission portal: Accessibility Day One Challenge

-Please remember the following friendly reminders:
+Please keep in mind the following friendly reminders:

 Skyline College | Center for Transformative Teaching and Learning | Distance Education